mas-bandwidth/gafferongames/content/post/state_synchronization.md

 Be aware that when a burst of packet loss occurs like 1/4 a second with no packets getting through, and this is inevitable that eventually something like this will happen, you will probably get a different result on the left and the right sides.
 We have to plan for this.
 In spite of all effort that we have made to ensure that the extrapolation is as close as possible (quantizing both sides and so on) pops can and will occur if the network stops delivering packets.

+## Visual Smoothing

+We can cover up pops with smoothing.

 Remember how I said earlier that you should not apply smoothing at the simulation level because it ruins the extrapolation?
 What we're going to do for smoothing instead is calculating and maintaining position and orientation error offsets that we reduce over time.
 Then when we render the cubes in the right side we don't render them at the simulation position and orientation, we render them at the simulation position + error offset, and orientation * orientation error.

 Over time we work to reduce these error offsets back to zero for position error and identity for orientation error.
 For error reduction I use an exponentially smoothed moving average tending towards zero.
 So in effect, I multiply the position error offset by some factor each frame (eg. 0.9) until it gets close enough to zero for it to be cleared (thus avoiding denormals).
 For orientation, I slerp a certain amount (0.1) towards identity each frame, which has the same effect for the orientation error.

 The trick to making this all work is that when a state update comes in you take the current simulation position and add the position error to that, and subtract that from the new position, giving the new position error offset which gives an identical result to the current (smoothed) visual position.

 The same process is then applied to the error quaternion (using multiplication by the conjugate instead of subtraction) and this way you effectively calculate on each state update the new position error and orientation error relative to the new state such that the object appears to have not moved at all.
 Thus state updates are smooth and have no immediate visual effect, and the error reduction smoothes out any error in the extrapolation over time without the player noticing in the common case.

 I find that using a single smoothing factor gives unacceptable results.
 A factor of 0.95 is perfect for small jitters because it smooths out high frequency jitter really well, but at the same time it is too slow for large position errors, like those that happen after multiple seconds of packet loss: